hplgit/vagrantbox/README.md

 vagrantbox
 ==========

-Tutorial for Vagrant boxes and related technologies such as virtualenv.
+Tutorial for building, distributing, and using
+Vagrant machines.
+There is also a tutorial for the related technology virtualenv.